 Brennan: Absolutely.
 That’s the first thing you see.
 And that’s the cool thing about – going back to HM Magazine and Solid State Records, for me – growing up with that stuff.
 When you got the album cover, you knew what you were getting yourself into.
 It paints the overall picture of what you’re about to dive into.
 I think art has a lot to do with that.
 Art can be very captivating, just holding it and having it.

-The Drowned God was posted on March 10, 2019 for HM Magazine and authored by Aaron Lambert.
+The Drowned God was posted on March 10, 2019 for HM Magazine and authored by David Stagg.